hyn/git-helpers/readme.md

 }
 ```
 The above will symlink your development packages from workbench to the vendor folder
 automatically.
-Now you can use the `gh git:status` command in the folder workbench to
+Now you can use the `gh status` command in the folder workbench to
 check the status of your git remote and local changes immediately.